AdaVoden/Computational-Physics-381/README.md

 # Numerical methods applied to physics problems in Python

-Part of Physics Computational Physics I, Phys 381, from University of Calgary.
+Part of Computational Physics I, Phys 381, from University of Calgary.
 Only sections uploaded are written by me.